 Although not the goal, invariably the meeting will uncover sales opportunities.

-If the client is projecting a good quarter where they will be taking on two new employees – you can speak to that client about the computers, software and licenses that they will need.
+For example, if the client is projecting a good quarter where they will be taking on two new employees – you can speak to that client about the computers, software and licenses that they will need.
 Often the client hasn’t even considered these things.
-This helps educate the client that IT requires a planned budget.
+This helps educate them that IT requires a planned budget.

-Longer term, you can use reports – like those which GFI Max is so very strong at producing – to help the client understand usage trends and to budget for their IT requirements.
+Longer term, you can use reports – like those created in your SolarWinds® MSP Remote Monitoring and Management dashboard – to help the client understand usage trends and to budget for their IT requirements.

 If the client is consistently adding two new employees a month, and their server is already consistently running at 70% CPU and 80% capacity of Hard Disk Space – you can use the report to demonstrate in cold, hard numbers that the clients server will soon need upgrading.

-You aren’t looking to get that new server signed off at the meeting, but you are helping bring this onto your clients priority lists.
-At this point you’re not selling anything to the client, you’re helping them solve a very understandable problem.
+You aren’t looking to get that new server signed off at the meeting, but you are helping bring this onto your client's priority lists.
+At this point you’re not selling anything, you’re simply helping them solve a very understandable problem.

-The QBR is also an awesome opportunity to scout out opportunities for your Strategic Alliance partners (a topic we discussed in a recent blog post “Why Building Strategic Alliances can help your MSP business”).
+The QBR is also a great opportunity to scout out opportunities for your Strategic Alliance partners.

-Whatever form your QBR takes though, undertake them regularly and consistently.
-Setting a recurring ticket in your PSA, or a recurring reminder in your calendar to schedule a QBR with each client is one way to make sure you’re being consistent in undertaking QBR’s with your clients.
+Whatever form your QBR takes, you must undertake them regularly and consistently.
+Setting a recurring ticket in your PSA, or a recurring reminder in your calendar to schedule a QBR with each client is one way to make sure you’re doing this.